ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50778<a name=bug-50778></a> getColumnCount 함수에 예외처리 추가
+### BUG-50778<a name=bug-50778></a> Add exception handling to the getColumnCount function.

 -   **module** : qp
 -   **Category** : Fatal
 -   **Reproducibility** : Rare
--   **Description** : Prepare 과정 중에 컬럼 정보를 요청하기 위해 내부적으로 getColumnCount를 호출하는데, 예외적인 상황에서 잘못된 자료구조에 접근하여 서버가 비정상 종료되는 문제가 있었습니다. 이러한 상황에 대한 예외처리를 추가하였습니다.
+-   **Description** : Altibase internally invokes the getColumnCount function to request column information during the Prepare process.
+There was an issue that the server was abnormally terminated because of incorrect data structure access in an exceptional situation.
+Altibase added exception handling to this situation.
 -   **How to reproduce this bug**
     -   **Reproduction conditions**
     -   **Actual Results**